 - Job mobility: You never know when you might need to move for work.
 If you switch jobs and end up having to move, renting a home will give you the flexibility necessary.
 This way, you won’t risk having to sell your house at a loss.

 - Lack of interest in maintenance: Renting your single family home means that your landlord will handle all of the maintenance.
 This means that there’s a lot less upkeep on your end, saving you time and energy.
+If you want more info on who does what, check out our blog post on landlord-tenant responsibilities in your rental home.

 What Are the Cons of a Single Family Home?